Christopher Pullin: Life beyond the Court

-Since his retiring from the court, Justice Pullin has acted as an arbitrator and mediator.
+After retiring from the court, Justice Pullin has acted as an arbitrator and mediator.
 In this role, he has heard numerous resources, gas industry and contractual disputes involving domestic and international arbitrations.

 In his spare time, he is an artist and printmaker.
 He was the president of the Printmakers Association of Western Australia between 2011 and 2014.
 His drawings have been used to illustrate books.

 He has a long time interest in conservation and bush restoration and was at one time Patron of the River Conservation Society (Inc).